Toolz-at/consent-mode-banner-cmp-free-toolz/readme.txt

 - [Privacy Policy](https://consentmode.toolz.at/en/politics-privacy)

 == Screenshots ==
-1. Settings page for Consent Mode Banner CMP (Free) - Toolz.
+1. Settings page for Consent Mode Banner CMP - Toolz.
 2. Example of the consent banner in the site footer.

 == Changelog ==